You can write new copy for your email series, or not. Consider your options:

 - Our short series of 4 emails will deliver a helpful crash course on (topic).

 - Or…The (topic) 30 lessons in 30 days series will cover everything you need to know to (…).

 The length of your emails, like a number of the choices you’ll be making, is also worth considering carefully and testing.
 I’ve been known to say, “Don’t count characters, but make every character count.”
 Read: I believe there is no right or wrong length.

-The right thing to do is edit your copy until you believe every line contains value.
+The right thing to do is edit your copy until you believe every line contains the value.
 If you do so, hopefully, your readers agree the length doesn’t matter and will read longer works.
-Given the context of an autoresponder (that is, it should be the pinnacle of “permission based marketing”), you may find your readers embracing long copy emails.
+Given the context of an autoresponder (that is, it should be the pinnacle of “permission-based marketing”), you may find your readers embracing long copy emails.

 That said, a lot of readers want to blast through email fairly fast.
 Again, your email can feature just a snippet of the article with a link that directs the reader to a page on your blog or website.
 But some will prefer to see all the copy in your email.